 It is of course possible to give people a placebo version of vitamin D and flaxseed oil, if ethically approved.
 The issue of motivation is a really interesting one.
 We already know that people who follow the Overcoming MS Program are not typical of the average pwMS, and we shouldn’t be apologetic for that.

 We have the drive and determination to do “whatever it takes” to fight this disease, and that is one of the great strengths of our worldwide community.
 Studies have repeatedly shown that this type of person will do better in a range of diseases, including cancer and heart disease, not just MS.

 It seems that having the belief that you can heal can alter your immune chemistry and help you achieve exactly that.
 It’s one of the reasons why we focus so much on meditation and mind-body medicine within Overcoming MS.

 The fact that most of the people attending the retreat will likely have done so because they had active disease and/or had already changed their lifestyle and wanted more information or support to do even better, actually makes the results all the more impressive.

 If your baseline measurement is already artificially high, and the disease quite active, then surely any improvements achieved are even more impressive and significant?!
 This is exactly what was found in this study.
-I hope this reinforces your belief in the OMS program, and for those of you considering attending a retreat, maybe now your mind has been made up?
+I hope this reinforces your belief in the Overcoming MS program, and for those of you considering attending a retreat, maybe now your mind has been made up?